Visiting Peru In August

 Drawbacks to Visiting Peru in August

 Massive crowds flock to all the tourist destinations.
-You’ll wait in long lines to get into any attractions, and you must book your transportation and accommodations month beforehand.
+You’ll wait in long lines to get into any attractions, and you must book your transportation and accommodations a month beforehand.
 Prices are inflated due to the high demand.

 August is the middle of winter in Peru.
 While temperatures remain moderate year-round, nighttime temperatures can fall very low.
 If you plan on trekking, pack layers to stay warm at camp.